kbardool/CarND-Advanced-Lane-Lines/Writeup-AdvancedLaneFinding.md

 #### 2.9.
 Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.

 The code to plot / overlay the detected lanes back onto the image is implemented in <code class=redcode>displayDetectedRegion_v1()</code> (`classes/imagepipeline.py`, lines 634-684).
-The necessary overlay is constructed and added to the input image using `cv2.addWeighted()` function.
+The fitted polynomials are drawn on an blank overlay image.
+This image is then unwarped (perspective transformation reversed ) using the inverse transformation matrix `Minv`.
+The unwarped overlay is then added on top of the input image using `cv2.addWeighted()` function.

 <br>
 <p align="center">